 This security check examines for your AWS CloudTrail utilization.
 AWS CloudTrail gives an amplified visibility into all activities occurred in your AWS account by keeping record or logs of AWS API calls made on the account by a user.
 One can make use of these logs to identify which users have made what all actions on a specific resource during a particular time period.
-Since CloudTrail sends log files to an Amazon Simple Storage Service (Amazon S3) bucket, CloudTrail must have bucket permissions written.
+Since CloudTrail sends log files to an Amazon Simple Storage Service (Amazon S3) bucket, CloudTrail must have the bucket permissions written.

 10. Amazon Route 53 MX and SPF Resource Record Sets